 One well known company AVVO maintains a list of lawyers, doctors and dentists.
 Fellow professionals in their respective community can endorse them and actual clients can submit reviews.
 Their website gives some insight into the reputation of local professionals.
-Houston juvenile lawyers can be checked here and attorneys can be searched by name here.

 3) Does the Houston juvenile lawyer have any disciplinary history by the Texas Bar?

 This can be checked at the Texas State Bar website.